Matey-Tsilov/KeyKing/README.md

 GET request to `/users`

-Server will return object with all of the users
+Server will return an array with all of the user objects

 ## Create a new user [register & login]